-For example, I use the analytics tool Woopra to track visitors.
-ActiveCampaign not only has direct integration with Woopra but also can report email opens and link clicks into Woopra.
+I use the Woopra analytics tool to track visitors.
+Not only does ActiveCampaign have direct integration with Woopra, but it can also report email opens, and link clicks to that tool.

-Not only does ConvertKit not integrate with Woopra, but lacks the ability to send email opens and link clicks to Woopra, or any other third-party service.
+On the other hand, ConvertKit doesn’t integrate with Woopra, and it lacks the ability to send email opens and link clicks to any third-party service.